eonist/GitSync-applescript/README.md

 - [ ] **Self awareness when debugging / production**
 - [ ] **Implement the commit msg description, you drew up here:** [Issue 10](https://github.com/eonist/GitSync/issues/10)
 - [ ] **Create a LogEngine script that logs what GitSync has been up to log.txt**
+- [ ] **The GitHub.app should have a repo.xml that is within the app, and toggle this depending on an auto debug/deploy toggle**
 - [ ] Optional custom commit and push intervals
 - [ ] Test project with a fresh git install, do we need to setup the shell stuff git writes about in their readme file?
 - [ ] Account for keychain passwords with special characters.
 They may be in hex format.
 Find a way to decode hex.